stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_notification_strategy/07_passive_model.md

 ### Motivation

 Traditional MVC uses the so-called **Active Model**: when the Model changes its listeners are notified of the change.

-The Active Model strategy has a counterpart in the **Passive Model**.
-A Passive Model does not perform notification services.
+Its counterpart is the **Passive Model** which does not perform notification services.
 Instead, this task is performed by the Controller.

 Passive Model has its area of excellence in Web-based MVC, where the fundamental nature of the HTTP protocol prevents the Model to